bketelsen/GopherTimes/Readme.md

-Good lord, this is three year old code that probably won't compile for a website that isn't in use anymore.  please don't use it, star it, read it, or otherwise pay any attention to it.
+Good lord, this is three-year-old code that probably won't compile for a website that was not in use anymore. please don't use it, star it, read it, or otherwise pay any attention to it.

 ____

-This is the source code for GopherTimes.com - a community website for the Go programming language.
+This is the source code for GopherTimes.com - a community website for Go programming language.

 Go is probably someone's trademark - maybe even Google's.

 This code isn't exactly beautiful yet, I'm focusing on large swaths of functionality before refactoring into attractive code to be proud of.
-Patches and pull requests always welcome.
+Patches and pull requests are always welcome.

 GopherTimes uses the following technologies: